COMBASE/cloud-api-v3-js-client/docs/PointsOfSaleApi.md

 <a name="getPointOfSaleEndOfDayStatements"></a>
 # **getPointOfSaleEndOfDayStatements**
-> ResultListEndOfDayStatement getPointOfSaleEndOfDayStatements(accountId, pointOfSaleIdOrNumber, couplingId, opts)
+> ResultListEndOfDayStatement getPointOfSaleEndOfDayStatements(koronaAccountId, pointOfSaleIdOrNumber, couplingId, opts)

 lists all point of sale-related end-of-day-statements